What Historically Black Colleges Have Psychology Programs?

 Additionally, students can choose electives from any area within the university to tailor the program to their needs.
 For example, students interested in going to medical, law or dental school can choose from courses in biology, chemistry or public policy to help them fulfill entry requirements.

-Howard University offers a Bachelor of Science that lets students who show a high level of academic potential gain entry into the Ph.D. program.
+Howard University offers a Bachelor of Science in Psychology program that lets students who show a high level of academic potential gain entry into the Ph.D. program.
 Courses in the bachelor's degree program cover cognition, personality theory, research methods and statistics.
 Howard University doesn't offer a terminal master's degree.
 Rather, students must earn their master's degree through the Ph.D. program.
-The master's degree program has a clinical psychology focus.
-Other graduate-level concentrations include:
+Graduate-level concentrations available include:

 - Cognitive psychology

 - Experimental psychology

 - Clinical psychology

 - Social psychology

 Related to What Historically Black Colleges Have Psychology Programs?

 Well, it's all come down to this.
 The studying is done, the practice test is complete and the lessons are finished.
 It's the...